-In the traditional framework, a flat, proportional payroll tax does not misallocate resources-in equilibrium the marginal product of labor remains constant across producers.
+In the traditional framework, a flat, proportional payroll tax distorts occupational choices, but its effect on the allocation of workers into teams is subdued because, in equilibrium, the marginal product of labor remains constant across producers.
 In our framework there is an optimal assignment of managers and wage workers.
-A proportional tax distorts the production choices of the largest establishments, which reallocates the best wage workers into self-employment, which in turn misallocates the assignment of managers into teams.
-As a result, higher quality managers produce with lower quality wage workers in smaller teams, and the the most talented managers in the most productive plants are not able to leverage their skills with better workers.
+A proportional tax distorts the production choices of the largest establishments, which reallocates the best wage workers into self employment, which in turn misallocates the assignment of managers into teams.
+As a result, higher quality managers produce with lower quality wage workers in smaller teams, and the most talented managers in the most productive plants are not able to leverage their skills with better workers.
 This misallocation of talent is potentially costly: in our undistorted benchmark, the proportional payroll tax of 31% results in output losses of 7%.